Why does my baby cry for no reason

 However, you should not shake a baby under any circumstances.

-A colic baby is a distressed infant whose parents are not sure how to help them.
+A colic baby is a distressed infant whose parents are unsure how to help them.

 Shaking baby syndrome is a dangerous and preventable condition.